ADR-007: Use registry pattern for agent management

 | Add new agent support without code changes | Critical | Agent CLI ecosystem is growing; orchcore cannot require a release for each new agent |

-| Override built-in agent defaults | High | Users need to change models, timeouts, and flags without editing orchcore source |
+| Override per-agent fields at runtime | High | Users need to change models, timeouts, env handling, and flags without editing orchcore source |

 | Central lookup by name | High | Runner, Pipeline, and Stream components need to resolve agent configs by name |